Meet Our Consortium Team

 AFRICAN AMERICAN HOME VISITING ENGAGEMENT WORKGROUP CO-LEAD

-Ashley Skiffer-Thompson is the Program Coordinator for the AAIMM Doula Program and is committed to giving back to her community.
+Ashley Skiffer-Thompson is the Los Angeles County Department of Public Health’s Director of Home Visiting Systems and committed to giving back to her community.
 She has spent majority of her career in the non-profit sector within the home visitation field, gaining experiences in breastfeeding, bonding/attachment, and other maternal and child health topics.
-As a full spectrum doula, she believes there is empowerment through advocacy and education.
-By providing empathetic support and encouraging medical advocacy, her hope is that families feel empowered, grounded and valued throughout their birth journey.
-Driven by one of her favorite quotes, “Let the beauty we love, be what we do”, Ashley SkifferThompson aims to be the change she hopes to see.
+In addition to her Home Visiting leadership, Ashley Skiffer-Thompson is invested in the advancement of Black Maternal Health.
+As a full spectrum doula and Black maternal health advocate, she believes there is empowerment through advocacy and education.
+By providing empathetic support and encouraging medical advocacy, her hope is that families feel empowered, grounded, and valued throughout their birth journey.
+Driven by one of her favorite quotes, “Let the beauty we love, be what we do”, Ashley Skiffer-Thompson aims to be the change she hopes to see.

 • Maria Magaña